tbega/cs2pyexternalcheat/README.md

 ---

 ## Features
+# Insane performance
+- I can make the overlay 300+ fps, and keep 500+ fps in game.
+It uses 50-80mb of ram, and less than 3% cpu usage.
+The ESP is very smooth for being in python, with no lag.
+This should run well on most systems, at minimum the overlay will not hurt your performance and easily get as much or more fps than your monitor can provide.
 ### Aimbot
 - Change FOV and smoothness
 - Pick what bones to aim at (head, chest, etc)